Angles and the Camera Equation

 the subscript _o indicating quantities at the object as seen from the lens.
 Radiance/Luminance L from a Lambertian surface is indeed only a function of reflected incident total power density E_o and is therefore the same in all directions and at all distances.

-It’s easy to prove to oneself that radiance/Luminance is conserved in radiation transfer, just check whether an image on a monitor appears equally bright from 300mm or from an order of magnitude farther away.
+It’s easy to prove to oneself that radiance/Luminance is conserved in radiation transfer, just observe whether an image on a monitor appears equally bright from 300mm or from an order of magnitude farther away.
 Or whether a quasi-Lambertian gray card looks equally bright when tilted at different angles, within its limits of Lambertian diffuse reflection.
 This property of Luminance comes in handy in the discussion that follows.

 The Camera’s Perspective